alexanderwendt/sklearn_ml_toolbox/README.md

 TODO: Implement bayesian optimization.

-#### Optimize Model for Precision/Recall
+#### step45_define_precision_recall.py
 The training data is split in a new training set and a cross validation set (shuffled and stratified).
 The training set is trained with the optimal parameters.
 On the cross validation data, the precision/recall curve is optimized as seen below.
 The decision threshold is moved in the optimal direction.

 <img src="doc/saved_images/S40_OMXS30_Precision_Recall.png" width="500">

+### Train model 5X
+As all hyperparameters have been set, the next step is to train a model with complete pipline.

-#### Validation
+#### step50_train_model_from_pipe.py
+The script takes a pipe from the hyperparameter optimization and trains it on the data.
+For the complete process, two models will be needed: the first model is trained on the training data only.
+It will be used for validation with the validation data that was split in step 3.
+The second model will be used for inference and is trained on all available data.
+It is to expect that the more data is used for training, the better the model gets.

+### Validation and Evaluation 6X
 The model is trained with the complete training data and the optimal parameters.

+#### step60_evaluate_model.py
-Then it is evaluated on the test data from the split at the beginning of the notebook.
-The results are shown in a confusion matrix
+Then it is evaluated on the validation data.
+The results are shown in a confusion matrix.

 <img src="doc/saved_images/S40_OMXS30_Eval_Conf_Matrix.png" width="300">